jainsanchits/simple-mvp-generator/README.md

 3. Select "Base dependencies" (once per-project) and finish.
 This will generate all necessary files for Simple MVP Generator to work.
 4. As a final step, repeat step 4 and select "MVP with Activity/ Fragment as a view"
 5. Set the name of the app-feature and hit finish,
-6. Your Activity/ Fragment is now ready with it's model, view and presenter classes!
+6. Your view is now ready with it's model, view and presenter classes!

+## Other tips ##

+1. Call the repo (databse or network) within loadData() function of the view.
+2.

 ## Extra features -